joe-jngigi/joe_jngigi_beta/docs/README.md

 };
 ```

-In this updated code, MyComponentProps is an interface that defines the prop types for MyFunctionalComponent, and `FC<MyComponentProps>` specifies that this functional component expects props conforming to those types.
+In this updated code, `MyComponentProps` is an interface that defines the prop types for `MyFunctionalComponent`, and `FC<MyComponentProps>` specifies that this functional component expects props conforming to those types.
 This adds a layer of type safety and helps communicate the expected props to anyone working with the component.

 ```TSX
 const App = () => {